FancyPandax/Squishy-Cubes/Readme.md

-Squishy Cubes
+<h1>Squishy Cubes</h1>

 Squishy Cubes is a 2D soft-body physics simulation built in C++ using Raylib .
-It demonstrates Verlet integration, stick constraints, and shape-matching physics to create interactive, squishy cubes.
+It demonstrates *Verlet integration*, stick constraints, and shape-matching physics to create interactive, squishy cubes.

 Drag, flick, and manipulate cubes with your mouse, and adjust physics parameters in real-time using on-screen sliders.